nus-cs2103-AY1920S1/duke/docs/README.md

 2. Verify that the correct version exists by typing `java -version` into the terminal/CMD.
 3. Download the jar file from [here](https://github.com/AhmadHatziq/duke/releases/tag/A-Release)
 4. Execute the jar file from the command line by running the following
-   1. Change the working directory to the folder containing the .jar file ie `cd "Dowloads"`
+   1. Change the working directory to the folder containing the .jar file ie `cd "Downloads"`
-   2. Execute the .jar file by running `java -jar obot-0.1.4.jar`
+   2. Execute the .jar file by running `java -jar obot-0.1.5.jar`

 ## Storage
 During execution, a folder called `obot-data` will be created.
 Inside, there will be 2 files; `tasks.txt` and `stats.txt`.